rboulton/multisearch/README.rst

 Warning: experimental code.

-This is an attempt to build a generic search engine interface in Python, which exposes a common subset of features for each engine, but also allows each engine to be accessed directly to allow the full range of features for that engine to be used.
+This was an attempt to build a generic search engine interface in Python, which exposes a common subset of features for each engine, but also allows each engine to be accessed directly to allow the full range of features for that engine to be used.

+For now, I'm declaring the attempt a failure - I don't think it's completely impossible to implement this, but it's a very hard problem because of the massive variation in the interfaces provided by each engine.
+Cross engine integration is probably better done at a higher level, for a particular access pattern, rather than at a low level attempting all allow all types of search engine usage.

 Example
 -------